 METHODS

-Our preliminary task, setting the baseline data for the study was an analysis of existing student enrolment data to identify gender differences and patterns of study across the two main degree programmes: the single honours and joint honours.
-The numbers of men and women enrolled on these two degrees are illustrated in Table 1.
+Our preliminary task, setting the baseline data for the study, was an analysis of existing student enrolment data to identify gender differences and patterns of study across the two main degree programmes: the single honours and joint honours.
+The numbers of men and women enrolled on these two degrees are given in Table 1.

 Table 1: Enrolments on the single honours (Computing and IT) and joint honours (Computing and IT and a second subject) by gender